 The Book of Darkness also planned on doing this to her master Hayate, and the rest of the Earth, believing Hayate wished for pain of the real world to just be a dream and disappear.
 She drops the plan when Hayate tells that isn't what she wants.

 The experience also had the effect of helping Fate come to terms with herself as a separate person from Alicia, resulting in her accepting Lindy's offer to adopt her in the third A's Sound Stage.

 This is the main ability of Yukariko Sanada's CHILD in Mai-HiME.
 An entire episode is devoted to this, as she uses its power of illusion in an attempt to break Mai's spirit.
 Mai manages to decipher it's all a lie and escapes from the Happy Place, so the defeated Yukariko accepts her loss and commits suicide rather than hurting her further, bringing her evil lover Ishigami down alongside her.

 She uses the same treatment on Yukino and Haruka in the fourth volume of the manga.
 Haruka's Happy Place puts her Twenty Minutes into the Future where she's uber-successful at everything, has her own naked lesbianharem, and she's utterly defeated and humiliated her rival Shizuru, whom she now uses as a footstool for bathing.
-(It really happened; we swear!)
-Once she realizes the whole thing is fake because she doesn't think she could never be this happy, Haruka uses her Heroic Resolve to break her and Yukino free and kick Yukariko's ass.
+Once she realizes the whole thing is fake because she doesn't think she could ever be so happy, Haruka uses her Heroic Resolve to break her and Yukino free and kick Yukariko's ass.

 Fushigi Yuugi has a character with a similar power: Tomo, Nakago's right hand.
 He tends to apply it in a simpler and more subtle way than most examples, but is capable of building an entire populated town around the simple desires of one girl.